jrpat/hoot/README.md

 - `PWD=path` causes Hoot to consider `path` to be the "root" directory, from which it interprets other paths.
+- `FILE=path` tells Hoot the file path of the input.
+This is only useful when piping stdin into Hoot.
 - `BS=1` causes Hoot to ignore backslash escapes.
 This is helpful when processing backslash-heavy content such as LaTeX.
 - `PREP=1` is used for debugging.
 This causes Hoot to skip rendering the